How does it work?

 You may need to move to another location due to work, family, social or school needs.
 There may be too many people living at home without the room they need.
 Or there is too much space and somewhere smaller would suit you better.

-If you've already swapped into your current home, then you need to have been living there for a minimum of six months before you can re-apply for another exchange.
+If you've already swapped into your current home, then you need to have been living there for a minimum of six months before you can apply for another exchange.

-If you'd like to mutually exchange, please complete this form: Mutual Exchange Application Form.
+If you'd like to mutually exchange, please complete a mutual exchange application form.
 You and the person you want to exchange with must both complete a form each.
-Once you've completed your form, send it back to us at: firstname.lastname@example.org.
+Once you've completed your form, send it back to us at email@example.com.

 We want the process of moving home to be as simple as possible for you, so we recommend that you follow these steps to make sure that you have done everything you can before you move:

 - Make sure your home is clean and tidy for viewings by other tenants who may want to exchange with you, with certain repairs carried out.
-We expect you to give your home to a new tenant in a good condition which shows that you have looked after it, in line with this guide: Home Return Standard booklet.
-If you don’t, we'll have to recharge you for any repair or removal work that we need to carry out
+We expect you to give your home to a new tenant in a good condition which shows that you have looked after it, in line with our Home Return Standard.
+If you don't, we'll have to recharge you for any repair or removal work that we need to carry out

 - You must not move out of your home until all landlords have agreed to the exchange and the legal documents have been signed.
 If you do so, you'll be in breach of your tenancy and could lose your home.